scala-android/sbt-android/README.md

 Current version is 0.8.2

+0.9.0 is coming soon, once thorough testing of the new features is done

 Note: 0.7.0 and later is incompatible with build files for previous versions of the plugin.

+## New features in 0.9.x ##

+* Re-enable incremental resource merging
+* Dramatically improve scala-based project build times; proguard-caching is performed automatically on debug builds

 ## New features in 0.8.x ##